Shaurya-Ashu/Attiny_bat/README.md

 # Why i build it
 I need a attiny to work on my upcoming project that inculed some I2C protocal so i built this.
-It can also work as a stand alone device with it's in-built battery and can be easly charged & programed by USB-C, so it's a great device which could be used in my future projectes .
+It can also work as a stand alone device with it's in-built battery and can be easly charged & programed by USB-C, so it's a great device which could be used in my future projects.

 # BOM
 | Item No. | Component | Description | Qty | Unit Price (USD) | Total Price (USD) | LCSC Part |